 You should consider applying for a scholarship, because the average living cost in Luxembourg is between 1,200 and 2,100 EUR per month.
 You can also check out the Studyportals Scholarship to get some help on financing your studies abroad.

 Like everything we did in this section, let’s just take each Master’s programme and discuss the tuition fees separately.

 So, the tuition fees are as follows:

 But, besides these fees, you will also have to pay for the application submission fee, which is 100 EUR, and an admission fee of 125 EUR.
 This admission fee doesn’t need to be paid by the students accepted at the MBA with internship, though, so yay!

 Also, you should know that, when sending an application, you should also include a scholarship request letter along with it, as scholarships are a great way of covering some of the costs of your international Master’s degree.

 There are 4 types of scholarships available at Sacred Heart University.
 These are:

-- Need-Based: if you still have good grades, and you come from somewhere where you just can’t keep up with Luxembourg’s prices and expenses (which means, like, 99.9% of the world), you can get the chance to receive a 10.000 EUR-worth scholarship.
+- Need-based: if you still have good grades, and you come from somewhere where you just can’t keep up with Luxembourg’s prices and expenses, you can get the chance to receive a 10,000 EUR scholarship.

 - Housing: well, yes, this one is obvious.
-If you need housing and can’t find / pay for it, then ta-daaa, this is the scholarship for you.
+If you need housing and can’t find / pay for it, this is the scholarship for you.

 - Government Aid: this one is solely for residents of Luxembourg, for people who work in Luxembourg, or if you’re a student from the US.